mhpti/.github/README.md

-# .github
-Repository for GitHub public profile.
+# Repository for GitHub public profile.